ngk1519/ee450_socketProgramming/README.md

 ## Project implementation description

-This project was the final project of the course EE450: Introduction to Computer Networks.
+This project was the final project of the course EE450 Introduction to Computer Networks at the University of Southern California.

 The goal was to implement a client-server distributed system for searching for the shortest path.
 The client's inputs were a mapID, source and destination vertices.
 There were three majors components in this project: a client, an AWS server, 2 map storage servers and a calculation server.
 All the servers and clients used functions to both establish connections and communicate with each other from "ServerFuncs" objects.